-- William Temple 80th Anniversary of Christianity and Social Order, Theology (forthcoming July), from the 12th March 2022 conference.
+- William Temple 80th Anniversary of Christianity and Social Order, Special Issue, Theology July 2022, from the 12th March 2022 conference.

 1. CAHT Inaugural Lecture: Professor Diarmaid MacCulloch FBA University of Oxford: ‘Right in Front of Our Eyes: The English Reformation Viewed Afresh’ : Diarmaid MacCulloch looked at the church buildings and the history of the Church of England, to make a surprising connection that transformed our understanding of both buildings and history.

 2. Inaugural Annual Lecture in Ecclesiastical History: Professor Andrew Foster, Honorary Research Fellow of the School of History, University of Kent.
 ‘In Praise of Ecclesiastical History’.
 This talk discussed the evolution of ecclesiastical history from dry administrative matters, through the ‘cultural turn’, to broader concerns.